 However, monuments and sights are not really what Madrid is all about.
 You soon realize that it’s the lifestyle of the inhabitants – the madrileños – that is the capital’s key attraction.
 Instead, hang out in traditional cafés or summer terrazas.
 Pack the lanes of the Sunday Rastro flea market.Play hard and very late in a thousand bars, clubs, discos and tascas.
 Whatever Barcelona or San Sebastián might claim, the Madrid scene remains the most vibrant and fun in the country.

 Deciding on the best place to stay in Madrid is key.
 This important decision will help you get the most out your visit to the city.
 Whatever kind of trip you have in mind, here’s the lowdown on where to stay in the Spanish capital.

-Exclusive Barrio de Salamanca is renowned for smart apartment blocks, designer emporiums and its pijo residents.
+Exclusive Barrio de Salamanca Dropdown content is renowned for smart apartment blocks, designer emporiums and its pijo residents.
 There are no qualms about flaunting wealth here.
 This is also the home of the wonderful Museo Arqueológico, Sorolla and Lázaro Galdiano collections, as well as Real Madrid’s magnificent Santiago Bernabéu stadium.

 Best for tranquil elegance:Hotel Orfila

 Oozing class and elegance, the Orfila is a world away from the hustle and bustle of the nearby city streets.
 You'll find exquisite rooms, a verdant patio for tea and drinks and haute cuisine from Michelin-star chef Mario Sandoval.
 What more could you want?